 - Fraud prevention and protection of legal rights – When we believe it is necessary to enforce our terms and conditions; to investigate, prevent or respond to suspected illegal or fraudulent activity; to protect the safety, rights or property of our company, and those of its affiliates, users or others; or to exercise or protect legal rights or defend against legal claims; to allow us to pursue available remedies or limit the damages that we may sustain.

 - Government authorities –– If law enforcement authorities, courts or regulators, or other public or government authorities with appropriate jurisdiction – including public and government authorities outside your country of residence – request that we provide user information, and such request is made using the method required by law in the applicable jurisdiction, such as a search warrant, subpoena or a court order, and we believe that such request is facially valid, we will provide any information we have about a user that responds to such request.

 Aggregated, Anonymised or Statistical Information

-We aggregate information regarding what portions of the website users are visiting to develop statistics about the use of the website.
-This information helps us create a better experience for users of our website.
-For example, we may upgrade those parts of the website that are heavily visited or optimise the website to work more efficiently with certain operating systems.
+We aggregate information regarding what portions of the Website users are visiting to develop statistics about the use of the Website.
+This information helps us create a better experience for users of our Website.
+For example, we may upgrade those parts of the Website that are heavily visited or optimize the Website to work more efficiently with certain operating systems.

-We may provide such aggregated, anonymised or statistical information to third parties, such as our advisers or consultants for research, analytical or strategic purposes.
-This information is not intended to allow the identification of any specific user of our website.
+We may provide such aggregated, anonymized or statistical information to third parties, such as our advisers or consultants for research, analytical or strategic purposes.
+This information is not intended to allow the identification of any specific user of our Website.

 Cookies and Web Beacons